 It is not only the construction and maintenance of pavements that is evolving.
 Pavements are also evolving in terms of their role and their design.
 This is due to evolving vehicles and evolving practices in the operation of the road network.

-ARRB’s Future Transport Systems team has been looking into some of these aspects.
+ARRB’s Mobility Futures team has been looking into some of these aspects.
 Outlined below is a high-level overview of how road data, evolving vehicles and evolving road operations will impact pavement design and construction in the future.

 1. Road Data

 Road data can be provided through a smart pavement.

 Intrusive Pavement Sensors